jorio/Bugdom/README.md

 - All artwork herein is © Toucan Studio, Inc.
 - All music herein is © Mike Beckett.
 - This software includes portions © 2020 Iliyas Jorio.

-## More Pangea stuff!
+- The Vita port includes portions © 2022 ywnico.

-Check out my ports of [Cro-Mag Rally](https://github.com/jorio/CroMagRally), [Nanosaur](https://github.com/jorio/Nanosaur), [Mighty Mike (Power Pete)](https://github.com/jorio/MightyMike) and [Otto Matic](https://github.com/jorio/OttoMatic).
+## Support

-All ports are provided free of charge!
-If you’d like to support the development of Pangea game ports, feel free to visit https://jorio.itch.io and name your own price for any of the games there.
-Much appreciated! 😊
+If you'd like to support the development of this software, please consider buying the desktop version of Bugdom (or another Pangea game) from Iliyas Jorio at https://jorio.itch.io, or make a contribution to [https://github.com/Rinnegatamante](Rinnegatamante) ([Patreon link](https://patreon.com/Rinnegatamante)), who developed VitaGL and so much more for PS Vita.